Bachelor degree // Study in English

 Duration: 1.5 - 6 years, 120 CATS (60 ECTS).

-The bachelor in international business is a part-time and international programme, offered by Leeds Beckett University (subject to approval) in co-operation with IBA International Business Academy in Kolding, and is 100% via e-learning.
+The bachelor in international business is a part-time and international programme, offered by Leeds Beckett University in co-operation with IBA International Business Academy in Kolding, and is 100% via e-learning.
 It is a top-up programme that corresponds to the third year of a full-time bachelor and builds on top of two year programmes like the Danish AP degrees or the British DipHE or HND programmes.